We have many options to create artwork with the Chinese characters / Asian symbols / Japanese Kanji for Wealth on a wall scroll or portrait.

 Mutual prosperity.

 The first two characters are easy to explain.
-They are "self" and "others".
-Together, these two characters create a word which means "mutual" (literally "me and them").
+They are “self” and “others.”
+Together, these two characters create a word that means “mutual” (literally “me and them”).

 It should be noted that these Kanji are used almost exclusively in the context of Judo martial arts. 自他共榮 is not a common or recognized Japanese proverb outside of Judo.